-A flex suite, sometimes called a "lock-off suite," is a small rental unit inside of an apartment or
+A flex suite, sometimes called a "lock-off suite," is a small rental unit inside of an apartment or townhouse.

-P11e District at SFU/UniverCity.
+Flex suites are permitted in the P11e District at SFU/UniverCity.

 Culturally-Appropriate Housing

 Burnaby is a culturally diverse community with a variety of housing preferences and needs.
 The size and design of homes and available amenities can help households maintain cultural identities and traditions.